Karlstor: Architecture

 Count Rumford, then commander of the Bavarian army under Charles Theodore, Elector of Bavaria, ordered to alter the edge towers in 1791.
 That same year, Neuhauser Tor was renamed Karlstor after the Elector.

 In 1857 the gunpowder stocks that were stored in an inbound annex to the main tower exploded and damaged annex and main tower so much that soon after both had to be demolished.

 The two remaining flanking towers were redesigned and later connected with a new bridge (Gothic Revival).
 In 1861/62 Arnold Zenetti redesigned the Karlstor to the Neo-Gothic style.
 It was later integrated in the roundel buildings on both sides next to the gate (constructed by Gabriel von Seidl 1899–1902).

-What visitors see nowadays, is these two outside-oriented side towers and its connecting arch, with only little resemblance of the late medieval originals.
-The eventual old gates used to be a lot narrower and even lower than what is on display now:

-To reach the necessary improvements in the accessibility of a fast-growing metropolis of the industrial ages, above all considering exploding private traffic and increasing modern public transport (coaches, horse drawn and electrical tramways!), from the late 18th to the early 20th centuries gate tower passages were gradually extended – both in width and height – and sometimes even side walls had to be broken through.
+What visitors see today are the two outward-facing side towers and their connecting arch, bearing only slight resemblance to the late medieval originals.
+The original gates were narrower and lower than what is on display now.
+From the late 18th to the early 20th centuries, as Munich grew into a fast-growing industrial-era city with increasing traffic — including coaches, horse-drawn trams, and electric trams — the gate tower passages were gradually widened and heightened, and in some places the side walls had to be broken through.

 When – prior to the 1972 Summer Olympics and in connection with the erection of the central pedestrian zone as well as the implementation of a newly designed system of public transport – the underground shopping centre Stachus-Einkaufszentrum was constructed in 1970, an escape tunnel with brick masonry was found, which soldiers and perhaps even civilians could use to escape or enter the town and to get behind enemy lines.
 A short piece is on display at Stachus-Einkaufszentrum.